AhmedMahsen001/Doctor-Appointment-System/README.md

 1. Extract the downloaded source code zip file.
 2. Set up the MSSQL database by making sure that sql server is running.
 3. Open the solution file in Visual Studio.
-4. update your database connection in the server solution to .Net framework(sql client) and import your database.
+4. Add your database connection in the server solution to .Net framework(sql client),select Microsof sql server Database file as your Data Source and import your database.
 5. Update the database connection string in every csharp form to point to your MSSQL database.
 6. Build and run the application.